Doctoral studies

 You find current and planned courses on the faculty internal staff pages.

-Doctoral students are encouraged to participate in external courses and summer schools to complement their education with more specialized or topical training.
-Doctoral students at the Department of Political Science have traditionally attended, among others, the ECPR’s summer and winter schools, the ICPSR Summer School at University of Michigan, USA, or the Summer School at University of Essex, UK.
+Many universities offer specialized methods courses for political science phd students.
+Some examples are the ECPR’s summer and winter schools, the ICPSR Summer School at University of Michigan, USA, and the Summer School at University of Essex, UK.
 Please consult the director of doctoral studies to discuss credit points before you attend an external course.

 Doctoral student thesis work